-- No. MCL-1044 which are located in Rajendranagar and Medchal Division under third party usage. - v.
-It is stated that for convenience the procedural methodology or rules set forth for carrying feasibility analysis vide clause (9) of the Regulation No. 2 of 2005 is extracted below. - "6.
+- viii.
+It is stated that accordingly, TSSPDCL has initiated its process of verification of technically feasibility for study of system stability and reliability which was being carried out for the intrastate LTOA transaction according to the applicable rules and regulations formulated by Commission for transmission of open access power from the generating point [located in Ranga Reddy North (Now Mechal District)] to the consumer exit point M/s.
+Sarvotham Care, HT SC No. HDN-1015 (BJH-1015) and M/s.
+Sarvotham Care, HT SC No.RRN-906 (MCL-906) which are located in Banjara Hills and Medchal Division under captive usage. - ix.
+It is stated that for convenience the procedural methodology or rules set forth for carrying feasibility analysis vide Clause (9) of the Regulation No. 2 of 2005 is extracted as below. - "6.
 Criteria for allowing open access to transmission and / or distribution systems. - 6.1.
-The long term open access shall be allowed in accordance with the transmission planning criterion and distribution planning criterion stipulated in the State Grid code and / or the Distribution Code and / or Indian Electricity Rules as the case may be." - vi.
+The long term open access shall be allowed in accordance with the transmission planning criterion and distribution planning criterion stipulated in the State Grid code and / or the Distribution Code and / or Indian Electricity Rules as the case may be." - x.
 It is stated that as per the above regulations formulated by the Commission and as per the request of the petitioner, the process of verification of feasibility for providing long term open access facility was initiated by TSSPDCL, which is a lengthy and time consuming process invoking lot of man power.
 For convenience the same is narrated below.

-"New open access consumer willing to avail open access power under inter / intra state LTOA, feasibility has to be verified at various levels, Viz., verification of line / feeder capacity, verification of transmission and distribution capacity, verification of substation feasibility, verification of metering provisions as per CEA norms and Commission proceeding orders at the consumer end to avail open access power, verification of compatibility check of the installed ABT meters with the EBC software.
+"New open access consumer willing to avail open access power under inter / intra state LTOA, feasibility has to be verified at various levels, viz., verification of line / feeder capacity, verification of transmission and distribution capacity, verification of substation feasibility, verification of metering provisions as per CEA norms and the Commission proceeding / order at the consumer end to avail open access power, verification of compatibility check of the installed ABT meters with the EBC software.
 The process also involves verification of design margins and margins available for spare transmission or distribution network where information of the whole transmission or distribution network is to be gathered at various levels."

-vii.
-Based on the technical feasibility study, the LTOA transaction was communicated as feasible and accordingly, nodal agency has accorded approval on 06.04.2017 for transmission of 8.24 MW power from the petitioner's solar power plant at 33 KV level in TSSPDCL under third party sale for a period from the date of agreement to 20.11.2026.
-Accordingly, TSSPDCL has entered the LTOA agreement with the developer on 19.04.2017 for the period from 20.04.2017 to 20.11.2026.

-viii.
-It is stated that the petitioner at para (6) has stated that 56,58,600 units injected from the date of synchronization (that is 07.10.2016) to open access agreement date 19.04.2017 which is considered as inadvertent power.
-It is stated that Regulation No. 2 of 2006 that is Interim Balancing and Settlement Code, 2006 is applicable to open access generator.
+- xi.
+Based on the technical feasibility study, the LTOA transaction was communicated as feasible and accordingly, nodal agency has accorded approval on 28.12.2015 for transmission of 3.0 MW power from the petitioner at 33 KV level under captive purpose from the date of agreement to 24.10.2020.
+Accordingly, TSSPDCL has entered the LTOA agreement with the developer on 13.01.2016 for the period from 14.01.2016 to 24.10.2020 and subsequently added one more exit point M/s.
+Sarvothm Care, HT SC No.RRN-906 based on the nodal agency approval dated 11.05.2017 and similarly LTOA agreement was amended for the period from 09.06.2017 to 24.10.2020. - xii.
+It is stated that the petitioner at para (6) has stated that 13,65,980 units injected from the date of synchronization (i.e. 28.09.2015) to open access agreement date 13.01.2016 which is considered as inadvertent power.
+It is to submit that Regulation No. 2 of 2006 that is Interim Balancing and Settlement Code, 2006 is applicable to open access generator.
 Clause 10.3 deals with the settlement of energy for OA generator at entry point and the same is extracted below.